 This third madonna is the same, but with hands added… and rather awkwardly, I think.
 They are apparently the same hands that were used with the Annunciation madonna bust (shown further down in this post) which was being produced at the same time.
 She has the script Cybis stamp in blue paint and also the block ‘Fine China’ stamp below the name, which is legitimate for pieces made in the 1950s.
 (The example above also has a broken/missing index finger.)
 This was probably also a commercial mold, even if not from Holland’s.
 It was retired before 1963.

-This same bust was also used for a larger Immaculate Heart of Mary (see below for the smaller one which is on a pedestal base).
+This same #2051 bust was also used for a larger Immaculate Heart of Mary (see below for the smaller one which is on a pedestal base).
 The heart is part of the mold rather than being glued on as was first suspected.
-This invites speculation as to whether the mold was available in both a plain-front and heart version or whether Cybis recast the plain mold themselves and redesigned it with the heart.
-The smaller, different mold had a companion Sacred Heart of Jesus bust, which leads one to wonder if there was a corresponding bust for this one as well.
+This invites speculation as to whether the mold was available in both a plain-front and heart version or whether Cybis recast the 2051 mold themselves and redesigned it with the heart.
+The smaller IHofM had a companion Sacred Heart of Jesus bust, which invites speculations about whether there was a corresponding bust for this one as well.
+The version above was done in the studio’s ‘Cypia‘ tonation, and the 2051 bust has it to some extent as well.

 This madonna mold became the hugely popular ‘Queen of Angels’ introduced later in the decade.
 In the 1979 Cybis catalog appendix this is the one listed as “Madonna Bust” with a height of 8 inches, but it has since been identified as having been named Mother Most Admirable.
 (Heights given in Cybis literature were rounded to the nearest half-inch and so it’s common to find pieces that actually measure slightly more or less than indicated in their catalogs and ads.)
 This bust was produced from the 1950s (no precise introduction date) until 1965, and in several colorway versions; here is the all-white bisque.
 This colorway sold for $10 during its entire 1950s-1965 production run.
 The Cybis mold designation for this madonna was #2020.
 (Holland Mold)